 Part of that understanding encompasses data obtained about the systems' connectivity requirements for increased functionality.

 "We've incorporated the lessons-learned on how to bring in those systems [and] how to integrate those systems in to this upcoming NIE," said Webb.

-NIE 12.1 will include 47 systems under evaluation and two systems under test -- the Rifleman Radio and the Soldier Radio Waveform Net Manager.
+NIE 12.1 will include 47 systems under evaluation and two systems under test -- the Rifleman Radio and the Soldier Radio Waveform, or SRW, Net Manager.
 The Rifleman Radio delivers network connectivity to Soldiers on the frontlines using SRW to transmit voice and data simultaneously.
 Some of those systems are part of the tactical network that is currently being developed within the 2nd Brigade Combat Team, 1st Armored Division, said Webb.

 During NIE 12.1, more than 3,800 Soldiers from 2-1 AD will operate the systems and employ them in various realistic combat scenarios in operationally relevant terrain designed to replicate the environment in Afghanistan.

 "The role of the Soldier is to receive the systems, undergo new equipment training and become proficient in the operation of the systems," said Webb.

 The evaluation process addresses capability gaps and affords unit leadership the opportunity to become familiar with the employment of those potential systems, added Webb.